keboola/developers-docs/extend/custom-science/python/index.md

             writer.writerow({'number': row['number'], 'someText': row['someText'], 'double_number': int(row['number']) * 2})

-The above example shows how to process the file line-by-line, this is the most memory-efficient way which allows you to process data files of any size.
+The above example shows how to process the file line-by-line; this is the most memory-efficient way which allows you to process data files of any size.
 The expression `lazyLines = (line.replace('\0', '') for line in inFile)` is a [Generator](https://wiki.python.org/moin/Generators) which makes sure that